-- To provide students with a theoretical as well as practical understanding of agile software development practices. - To understand the Agile Scrum framework and development practices. - To apply software design principles and refactoring techniques to achieve agility. - To understand Agile requirements and perform testing activities within an agile project. - To understand the benefits and pitfalls of working in an Agile team in terms of quality assurance.
+- Understand agile software development practices. - Understand the Agile Scrum framework and development practices. - Apply software design principles and refactoring techniques to achieve agility. - Understand Agile requirements and perform testing activities within an agile project. - Understand the benefits and pitfalls of working in an Agile team in terms of quality assurance.